-Upon issuance and delivery of the Series 2009 Bonds, the proceeds of the sale thereof, along with certain additional funds to be deposited by the Authority with the Trustee from other sources, are expected to be applied or deposited by the Trustee as follows: (i) \$280,620,000 for deposit directly to the Series 2009 Purchase Account; (ii) \$20,700,000 to redeem, or purchase and retire, a portion of the Authority's Education Loan Revenue Bonds (the "Refunded Obligations"), resulting in the transfer to the Trustee from the trustee for the Refunded Obligations of an equivalent amount for deposit to the Series 2009 Purchase Account; (iii) \$5,780,100 for deposit to the Series 2009 Reserve Account; and (iv) \$17,500,000 for deposit to the Series 2009 Capitalized Interest Account.
+Upon issuance and delivery of the Offered Bonds, approximately \$409,411,391 of the proceeds of the sale thereof, along with certain additional funds available to the Authority, are expected to be applied or deposited by the Trustee as follows: \$383,525,550 to fund the redemption or the purchase for retirement of all or a portion of the Authority's currently outstanding Education Loan Revenue Bonds Issue E, Series 1999, Series 2002, Series 2003, Series 2004, Series 2005, Series 2006 and Series 2007 and Education Loan Revenue Bonds, Issue G, Series 1998A and Series 2000 (collectively, the "Refunded Obligations"), resulting in the transfer to the Trustee from the trustee for the Refunded Obligations of a projected aggregate outstanding balance of approximately \$433 million of Fixed Rate MEFA Loans for deposit to the Series 2010 Purchase Account.
+The Authority will terminate certain interest rate exchange agreements that are currently applicable to the Refunded Obligations in connection with these transactions.
+The Authority will deposit: (i) \$8,100,000 to the Series 2010 Reserve Account; and (ii) \$3,631,188.87 to the Series 2010 Capitalized Interest Account as a condition to issuance of the Offered Bonds, and will pay some or all of the costs of issuing the Offered Bonds, from other sources available to the Authority.